 In addition, the NomCom senior staffer should undergo an annual review with the office of the CEO.
-As a development function, the NomCom leadership should provide written developmental feedback each year to whomever the senior staffer reports to in the office of the CEO, and should also provide written feedback regarding their view of NomCom staff performance over the year.
+As a development function, the NomCom leadership should provide written developmental feedback each year to whomever the senior staffer reports to in the office of the CEO.